MARZIO MASTURZO

 oil on canvas, cm 58×170

-The author of this canvas, the ‘battle painter Marzio Masturzo, is quite an interesting figure, both because of his close relationship, as remembered by sources, with two of the fathers of the battle genre, Salvator Rosa – of whom he was a friend and pupil according to De Dominici (1744) – and Aniello Falcone, and due to his “typical confident brushstrokes”, probably inspired by an appreciation of Giordano.
-Giancarlo Sestieri has identified the Neapolitan master as the author of this work, and classifies this battle painting among the better works in his production.
-In fact, the expert has identified, in spite of a body of works that is clearly distinguished in terms of style and painterly execution, some paintings of particularly high quality such as, in particular, the two pendant battle paintings in the National Gallery of Palazzo Barberini.
+The author of this canvas, the ‘battle painter Marzio Masturzo, is an intriguing personality, both because of his close proximity, as recorded by chronicles, to two of the founding figures of the battle genre, Salvator Rosa – of whom he was, according to Bernardo De Dominici (1744), a friend and pupil– and Aniello Falcone, as well as because of his “characteristic painterly fluency”, likely deriving from an appreciation of Luca Giordano.
+Giancarlo Sestieri has identified the Neapolitan master as the author of this work, and includes this battle painting among the “excellent” group within Masturzo’s oeuvre.
+While identifying a corpus clearly defined by stylistic and technical characteristics, the scholar has also highlighted a group of paintings of superior quality within the artist’s production, notably the two pendant battle paintings in the Galleria Nazionale in Palazzo Barberini.